With the advent of big data technology, Apache Spark has gained much

 load the data on Spark nodes based on their MongoDB shard location is

-another optimization from the MongoDB.
+another optimization from MongoDB.
 The MongoDB connector’s utility

 Strictly Necessary Cookies